 Shelby A. Silverman

-Shelby Silverman's practice focuses on representing employers in employment litigations, EEOC investigations and labor relations proceedings, including collective bargaining negotiations and arbitrations.
+Shelby Silverman's practice focuses on representing employers in labor relations proceedings, including collective bargaining negotiations and arbitrations, and employment litigations.

 Shelby graduated from the University of Maryland, College Park with a Bachelor of Arts degree in political science.
-She received her J.D. from the Benjamin N. Cardozo School of Law in 2006, and joined KM&M as an associate that September.
-Shelby became a member in 2017.
+She received her J.D. from the Benjamin N. Cardozo School of Law in 2006, joined KM&M as an associate that September and became a partner in 2017.